animal-tree/Writing-stuff/Stuff7-Consciousness.md

 Our examples of consciousness are limitted to specific physical materials not found, in the same quantity, shape, or pattern in computers.
 A matter-combination that can yield consciousness, is the brain.

+What this argument shows ithat consciousness is not solely representational and that the matter property, the physics and chemistry (or biophysics and biochemistry), matters.

+What is the scale and complexity of this most-elementary form of what matters?

+Is at at the neural level, the atomic level?

+Protons?
+Neutrons?
+Zipping electrons?
+Or all matter and particles?

-Perhaps, as much as it — meaning consciousness — is an axiom to us, it is an axiom of the universe.
+Perhaps, as much as it — meaning consciousness — is an axiom to us, it is an axiom of the universe and its fundamental particles.

+Would that mean a flipbook is conscious?

+To a degree, maybe.
+Huamn-consciousness is distinct from its elementary subparts, presumably.